How to tune your cache settings

 You can customize the cache Time To Live (TTL) in browsers and at the edge.
 This data is sent in requests and responses through the Cache-Control and Expires HTTP headers.

-1. In Browser Cache Settings, select Override Cache Settings to determine a custom TTL value.
+1. In Browser Cache, select Override cache settings to determine a custom TTL value.

-In Edge Cache Settings, you can determine whether the edge should abide by the values sent in the Cache-Control and Expires headers.
+In Edge Cache, you can determine whether the edge should abide by the values sent in the Cache-Control and Expires headers.

-You can choose to keep Honor Origin Cache Headers selected to respect the TTL values sent in the headers by the origin or the application itself.
+You can choose to keep Honor cache policies selected to respect the TTL values sent in the headers by the origin or the application itself.

-If your application isn’t sending Cache-Control and Expires headers or the values aren’t set correctly, you can determine a default maximum TTL for the cache to be maintained at the edge in the Default TTL (seconds) field.
+If your application isn’t sending Cache-Control and Expires headers or the values aren’t set correctly, you can determine a default maximum TTL for the cache to be maintained at the edge in the Max Age (seconds) field.
 If your application is sending these values, to override them:

-1. In Edge Cache Settings, select Override Cache Settings to determine a custom TTL value.
+1. In Edge Cache, select Override cache settings to determine a custom TTL value.

-Instead of downloading a large content file and risking timeouts or connection terminations, files can be fragmented in pieces and cached on-demand.
+Instead of downloading a large content file and risking timeouts or connection terminations, files can be fragmented into smaller pieces and cached on-demand.

 2. The Edge Cache layer is already selected by default.
 If you have the Tiered Cache module activated, you can also enable this feature for the tiered cache layer.